 LabVIEW is a software used to test, take measurements, and maintain control with rapid access to hardware and data insights.
 Assistance with installing and using LabVIEW is outside Technical Support's scope of service.
 For assistance on usage or installing the software, navigate to LabVIEW's Technical Support page.
 Scroll down to the Product Support Resources section for Manuals, Support Library, and Community pages.

 Graduating students may receive an invitation for marchingorder.com.
 This is for GCU students who will be graduating via an online commencement ceremony.
 For assistance accessing this program, please contact the Commencement Office via firstname.lastname@example.org.

 Mathematica is a mathematical computation program used in some STEM programs.
 For assistance accessing and using this program, see the resources available on the Course Material Support page of the Student Success Center.

-For assistance with educational software from McGraw-Hill Education, visit their Technical Product Support page.
-This website provides a phone number as well as an option for online support.
+For assistance with educational software from McGraw-Hill Education, visit their Higher Education Support page for a phone number as well as an option for online support.

 Virtualization software allows a user to emulate one operating system on a different operating system.
 For assistance setting up virtualization software, check out our article Virtualization Software.
 For assistance using this software, we recommend viewing tutorials online on Google and YouTube.
 You can also attempt using the community page for assistance with VMWare or submit a support request here.

 Microsoft Visio is a diagramming and vector graphics application.
 It is used to create simple or complicated diagrams.